-The need for a powerful and dependable computer is a must for any Member Club trying to manage a membership and tournament program.
-As a service to our Member Clubs, the MGA has partnered with CDW - a leading provider of technology products and services for business, government and education - and has created a computer purchase discount program to serve your needs.
-As part of this program, the MGA provides computers (1 per club) and label writers.
+The need for a powerful and dependable computer is a must for any Member Club trying to manage a membership and tournament program on site at a facility.
+As a service to our green-grass Member Clubs, the MGA has partnered with CDW - a leading provider of technology products and services for business, government and education - and has created a computer purchase discount program to serve those specific needs.
+As part of this program, the MGA provides computers (1 per club) to all green-grass clubs.

 Economic Impact Study